- Samantha O'Riordan

 Day 1: Tuesday, 30 September 2025

-Opening of and introduction to the training
+Opening remarks and introduction to the training.

 Day 2: Wednesday, 1 October 2025